 “Don’t let your left hand know what your right hand is doing.”
 You’ve probably heard people say this.
 You may have even read it in Scripture.
-But the question is: what does this mean for us?
+But what does this mean for us?
 Should all our giving be done in secret?

-These 2,000 year-old words come from Jesus' most famous sermon and in it Jesus taught his followers how to live as citizens of the kingdom of heaven.
-He talked about the realities of life - anger, lust, divorce, prayer, and money.
-Even generosity made it into Jesus' sermon.
-He said this,
+These 2,000 year-old words come from Jesus' most famous sermon, The Sermon on the Mount.
+In it, Jesus taught his followers how to live as citizens of the kingdom of heaven.
+He spoke about how to deal with anger, lust, divorce, prayer, money... and giving!
+Here are Jesus' words:

-“Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
+“When you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you, they have their reward.
 But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father who sees in secret will reward you.”
-Matthew 6:2-4
+(Matthew 6:2-4)

 Don’t Let Your Left Hand Know